 A former litigator, Art has testified before the U.S. Senate and the U.S. Commission on Civil Rights.

-assistant secretary of the U.S. Department of Education’s Office for Civil Rights (OCR), where, in the 1990s, he led the department’s development of the department’s Title VI policy on race-conscious financial aid, as well as OCR’s first comprehensive Title IX sexual harassment policy guidance.
+Art previously served as deputy assistant secretary for the U.S. Department of Education's Office for Civil Rights (OCR) where, in the 1990s, he spearheaded the development of the department's Title VI policy on race-conscious financial aid, and OCR's first comprehensive Title IX sexual harassment policy guidance.

 Art was instrumental in the establishment of the College Board's Access and Diversity Collaborative (ADC) in 2004, which he has helped lead since its inception.
 With a focus on issues of diversity and inclusion, he has authored amicus briefs in Grutter v.
 Bollinger (2003), Gratz v.
 Bollinger (2003), and in Fisher v.
 University of Texas at Austin (I and II, 2013 and 2016).
 His advocacy work also includes the development of a federal amicus strategy and numerous briefs on behalf of transgender students in federal court litigation throughout the United States.